-The Web of Science is composed of three indexes: Science Citation Index (1900- ), Social Sciences Citation Index (1956- ), Arts and Humanities Citation Index (1975- ).
-All are accessible as Citation Indexes / Web of Science in the E-Research section of Harvard Libraries:
+The Web of Science is composed of three indexes: Science Citation Index (1900- ), Social Sciences Citation Index (1900- ), Arts and Humanities Citation Index (1975- ).
+All are accessible as Citation Indexes / Web of Science.

-Each index contains many thousands of records of individual periodical articles (not books).
+Each index contains many thousands of records of individual periodical articles and books (books included 2005- ).
 The bibliography and/or footnotes for each article is included and can be searched via a Cited Reference search for a chosen author or work.
-These indexes allow you to start with an article or book of interest and find more recent articles (not books) that have cited it.
+These indexes allow you to start with an article or book of interest and find more recent articles or books that have cited it.

 The Search screen allows searches by author, topic (includes article title, subject keywords, abstract), periodical title, author's address, publication year.

 The Cited Reference Search searches the bibliographies of the articles in the database.
 A list of matching references is then displayed.
 Selecting one or more of these references provides linkage to the full citation of the citing article via the <Finish Search> button.

 - Authors are searched with initials only, e.g., Gould SJ.
 If you are uncertain of the middle initial, truncate: Gould s*.

 - Titles of foreign-language publications are translated into English and so cannot be found by searches in the original language.

 The Search screen searches author, topic (includes article title, subject keywords, abstract), periodical title, author's address (available, 1966- ), publication year.
 Multiple fields can be searched using: +Add Another Field.
 It may be used to find: